Kodi (software): Metadata extraction and web scrapers

 Kodi has the built-in optional function to automatically download metadata information, cover art and other related media artwork online through its web scrapers that looks for media in the user's audio and video folders and their sub-directories.
 These "scrapers" are used as importers to obtain detailed information from various Internet resources about movies and television shows.
 It can get synopses, reviews, movie posters, titles, genre classification, and other similar data.
 XBMCGUI then provides a rich display for audio and video files that the scrapers have identified.

 Scrapers use sites like The Movie Database (TMDb) or IMDb.com to obtain thumbnails and information on movies, thetvdb.com for TV show posters and episode plots, CDDB for audio CD track listings, and Allmusic (AMG) and MusicBrainz for album thumbnails, reviews, and metadata.

-Fanart.tv has been added to the list of information sources and XBMC can use it to retrieve logos, backgrounds, CDs with transparent backgrounds, album covers and banners among other image types for music artists, TV shows and movies, the popularity of which contributed to XBMC being able to handle new image types.
+Fanart.tv has been added to the list of information sources and Kodi can use it to retrieve logos, backgrounds, CDs with transparent backgrounds, album covers and banners among other image types for music artists, TV shows and movies, the popularity of which contributed to Kodi being able to handle new image types.